curl/curl/docs/DEPRECATE.md

 - no CI builds use or verify this backend
 - gskit, or the curl adaption for it, lacks many modern TLS features making it an inferior solution
-- build breakages in this code takes weeks or more to get detected
+- build breakages in this code take weeks or more to get detected
 - fixing gskit code is mostly done "flying blind"

 ## past removals